Today you’re going to find the complete guide to set up the best PC airflow optimization on your computer.

 When you are going to buy a CPU fan, many factors like diameter, RPM, RGB lighting, and more need to be considered.
 You don’t need to change your case fan frequently until it expires.
 So choose the best one.

 I recommend you install as many fans as your CPU cabinet or case supports.
 And for gaming PCs, you must use all the fan slots available in the case.
 Find more about how a fan works on a computer.

 Mistakes you should know

 You may make some mistakes when you are using a PC.
 They seem to be small but impact a lot on your PC.
 There are plenty of mistakes that you make in the computer space.
 Now I want to highlight the common mistakes that are related to CPU fans.
 So that you can avoid these mistakes and use your PC in the long run.

 These mistakes will help you to know more about a computer.

 Clean your PC frequently :

 You need to keep your PC clean.
 Dust is one of the most unwanted factors in a computer.
-High dust in a CPU indicates the high-risk factor.
-Dust can damage any component in your computer like hard disk, Motherboard, GPU, etc.
+High dust in a CPU indicates a high-risk factor.
+Dust can damage any component in your computer like the hard disk, Motherboard, GPU, etc.

 If you are not using an IO shield, you may get a problem.
 Here you can find the importance of an IO shield on a desktop computer.